ShyguyCC/ShyguyCC.github.io/README.md

 # CiaranCullenPortfolio

-Using the help from https://html5up.net/solid-state design template i have created a website to show off my previous work in tech and talk about myself.
+In this repositorie i am creating a website that will work as my portfolio, i created 5 pages with the help of html5up to show my strenghts as a programmer working with technology.

-Here is a profolo website.
+Links to photos and HTML5:

-Readme in progress.
+Using the help from https://html5up.net/solid-state design template

 Template for website: https://html5up.net/solid-state.